 In 1998, Karen and Gail moved in, remodeled again and in 2000 opened Fertile Ground Guesthouse.
 Karen's quiet classic reserve expresses itself in her simple yet elegant interior design.
 Her ability to create a sense of beauty and flow stems from her interest in Feng Shui and her experiences as a homemaker and artist.
 Gail's outgoing warmth and friendliness made hospitality seem easy.
 The business closed in September 2018 and the friendship of guests will always be missed.
 So will the "museum" of beauty it once was.

 The space will always be beautiful, but now it's opening up to new expressions as K & G make their final leap with this lovely old house.
-Karen has wanted to put the land into a trust for the community since she bought it in 1988.
-Because of her desire, Gail help to found and serves on the board of the Thurston Housing Land Trust.
-In 2020 the property will be donated to the land trust and will be held as affordable housing for generations to come.
-The house will be owned by a collective called Fertile Ground Housing Cooperative.
-Five co-owners will share the house and collaborate with the Thurston Housing Land Trust through a ground lease.
-In this way, the property will be protected from the speculative market and rising costs in perpetuity.
+They hope the house will be owned by a collective called Fertile Ground Housing Cooperative.
+Five co-owners will share the house and collaborate with each other to maintain it.